 MTSA is currently independently operated and owns the property and buildings that house the School.
-It is desirable that administrative officers of the School are individuals who agree to abide by Christian Seventh-day Adventist principles.
-Therefore, the original policies of the School relative to Sabbath are the policies of the School today.
+In accordance with the Seventh-day Adventist history, as well as the history and mission of the school, the original policies of the School relative to Sabbath are the policies of the School today.
 They have been redefined to inform students and clinical facilities of the expectations of the School relative to Sabbath observance.